-- (3) BLKSIZE be specified in the DD statement or the data set label as a multiple of LRECL. - (4) Set by the assembler to F or FB if necessary. - (5) Set by the assembler to FM or FBM if necessary. - (6) You may specify B, S, or T. - (7) You can specify the number of channel programs (NCP) used by any assembler data set except SYSUT1 and SYSLIB.
+- 3. BLKSIZE be specified in the DD statement or the data set label as a multiple of LRECL. - 4.
+Set by the assembler to F or FB if necessary. - 5.
+Set by the assembler to FM or FBM if necessary. - 6.
+You may specify B, S, or T. - 7.
+You can specify the number of channel programs (NCP) used by any assembler data set except SYSUT1 and SYSLIB.
 The NCP of SYSUT1 is fixed at 1.
 The assembler, however, can change your NCP specification under certain conditions.
-Figure 9 on page 32 shows how NCP is calculated.
+Figure 9 on page 36 shows how NCP is calculated.

-Note: If the NCP is greater than 2, chained I/O request scheduling is set by the assembler.
+If the NCP is greater than 2, chained I/O request scheduling is set by the assembler.

-Unit Record Device No Unit Record Device NCP specified ≥2 1 User specified User specified NCP specified = 1 Computed 2 User specified(=1) NCP not specified Computed 2 Computed 2
+Unit Record Device No Unit Record Device NCP specified $\geq 2^1$ User specified User specified NCP specified = $1$ Computed User specified(=1) NCP not specified Computed Computed ddname SYSUT1: The assembler uses this utility data set as an intermediate external storage device when processing the source program.
+The input/output device assigned to this data set must be a direct-access device.
+The assembler does not support multivolume utility data sets.